react-navigation/react-navigation.github.io/docs/native-stack-navigator.md

 #### `headerHideBackButton`

-Boolean indicating whether to hide the elevation shadow on the header.
+Boolean indicating whether to hide the back button in header.
 Only supported on Android.

 #### `headerHideShadow`

 Boolean indicating whether to hide the elevation shadow on the header.
-Only supported on Android.

 #### `headerTitle`